Mary Ellen Bute: Biography

-A native of Houston, Mary Ellen Bute studied painting in Texas and, subsequently, Philadelphia at the Pennsylvania Academy of the Fine Arts, then stage lighting at Yale University.
+A native of Houston, Mary Ellen Bute studied at the Pennsylvania Academy of the Fine Arts, then stage lighting at Yale University's Drama School.
 She studied the tradition of color organs, as a means of painting with light.
 She worked with Leon Theremin and Thomas Wilfred and was also influenced by the abstract animated films of Oskar Fischinger.
 Bute's film-making has two relatively distinct modes.
 She created a series of abstract films exploring the relationship of sound and image in cinema, and a second body of work focused on the relation of language and cinema through adaptation of literary sources.
 Bute began her filmmaking career collaborating with Joseph Schillinger on the animation of visual representations of music.
-Her later films were made in partnership with her cinematographer Ted Nemeth whom she married in 1940.
+Her later films were made in partnership with the cinematographer Ted Nemeth, whom she married in 1940.
+In fact, all her films were produced by Ted Nemeth Studios until 1952.

+Before she began making films, she gave a lecture to the New York Musicological Society in 1932 titled 'Light as an Art Material and its Possible Synchronization with Sound.'
+In this talk, she discussed major trends in painting turning toward abstraction and dynamism, and that she believed that art should be more kinetic, to which she looked to music as the solution.
+However, she argued that there was no relationship between music and visual forms, her primary area of study.
+Thus, she determined that while musical composition could offer useful lessons in creating kinetic art forms with light, it should not be a determinant.
+She wanted to create new forms of art, rather than expand on pre-existing art forms.
+This lecture can elucidate her first completed film, Rhythm in Light (1934), a 5-minute black and white film set to Edvard Grieg's Pier Gynt Suite.
+She preferred to use familiar classical music to accompany her films.

 In the 1960s and 1970s Bute worked on two films which were never completed: an adaptation of Thornton Wilder's 1942 play The Skin of Our Teeth, and a film about Walt Whitman with the working title Out of the Cradle Endlessly Rocking.
 Her final film, inspired by James Joyce, was Passages from Finnegans Wake, a live-action feature produced and directed by Bute, made over a nearly three-year period in 1965-67, and recipient of a Cannes Film Festival award.

-Bute was a founding member of the Women's Independent Film Exchange.
-She chose film historian Cecile Starr to distribute her short films.

-Mary Ellen Bute died of heart failure at New York City's Cabrini Medical Center.
+Bute died of heart failure at New York City's Cabrini Medical Center.
 She was five weeks short of her 77th birthday.
 Six months earlier, on April 4, she received a special tribute and a retrospective of her films at the Museum of Modern Art.